Adibayuluthfiansyah/Adibayuluthfiansyah/README.md

 ## Hi there I'm Adibayu Luthfiansyah
-Thanks for visiting my GitHub profile!I firmly believe that exceptional code should tackle genuine problems and generate meaningful impact.
+Thanks for visiting my GitHub profile!
+I firmly believe that exceptional code should tackle genuine problems and generate meaningful impact.
 I'm driven by the vision of creating software that enhances communities and accelerates business success.
 Take a look around to see my ongoing adventure in the world of software development.
 Lately, I've been diving deep into **Web3** and blockchain technologies to expand my skillset.
 Take a look around to see my ongoing adventure in the world of software development.

 ---

-### 🤝 Freelance & Collaboration
+### Freelance & Collaboration
 I am currently **open for freelance jobs and collaborations**.
 Whether you need a full-stack web application, a modern frontend interface, or want to build something in the Web3 space, feel free to reach out!

 ---